secretstartups/handbook/people-group/learning-and-development/newsletter/FY21-Q4/index.html.md

 ## Recap of FY21-Q3

 * 26 managers participated in our [Manager Challenge Pilot](/handbook/people-group/learning-and-development/manager-challenge/#pilot-program).
 We are currently making iterations and plan to roll out in early 2021!
 * The [How to Manage a Remote Team](https://www.coursera.org/learn/remote-team-management) Course on Coursera Launched in September!
-So far X people have completed the course.
+To date, 157 people have completed the course and 8,814 have enrolled!
 * The first Monthly Continuous Learning Call took place on 2020-10-21.
 If you missed it or wanted to watch again, you can do that [here](/handbook/people-group/learning-and-development/learning-initiatives/#past-monthly-continuous-learning-call).
 * [add]